Abbie W. Anderson

 Photo by Sharyn Morrow

-Museums help us make meaning of the greater world by making frames around objects, ideas, and activities.
-This framing allows us to learn.
-This learning most excites me when we collaborate to create new knowledge.
-Because I have one foot in conservation biology and another in art, I am especially interested in bringing together artists, scientists, and the public to generate new, integrative understanding.
+Learning most excites me when we collaborate to create new knowledge.
+Because I have one foot in conservation biology and another in art, I am especially interested in bringing together artists, scientists, and the public to dismantle oppressive systems and generate new, integrative understandings.

 GOALS